 - Document all corrective action taken when the test systems deviate from established performance specifications.
 Notify the supervisor of any test systems not within established levels of performance.
 Be capable of identifying problems that may adversely affect test performance or reporting of results, initiate remedial action and immediately notify the Supervisor or Director.

-- Maintain records that demonstrate that proficiency testing samples are testing in the same manner as patients samples.
+- Maintain records that demonstrate that proficiency testing samples are testing in the same manner as patient samples.
 Adhere to the laboratory's quality control policies, document all quality control activity, instrument and procedural calibrations and maintenance performed.
 Must determine on a daily basis that all systems are within established limits before testing may be performed and initiate remedial action when test systems are not within established levels of performance.

 Working Conditions / Demands